leucos/ansible-tuto/README.md

-The reference is the [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), but I strongly recomment the [Using pip & virtualenv (higly recommended !)](#using-pip--virtualenv-higly-recommended-) method.
+The reference is the [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), but I strongly recommend the [Using pip & virtualenv (higly recommended !)](#using-pip--virtualenv-higly-recommended-) method.

 #### Using pip & virtualenv (higly recommended !)

-The best way to install Ansible (by far) is to use `pip` andf virtual environments.
+The best way to install Ansible (by far) is to use `pip` and virtual environments.

 Using virtualenv will let you have multiple Ansible versions